Clocks are $e$-positive: Introduction

 There are also research interests on confirming the non-$e$-positivity of graphs.
-A typical study along this line is \citet{DSv20}'s conjecture that no tree with maximum degree $\Delta$ at least $4$ is $e$-positive. \citet{Zhe22} confirmed it for trees with $\Delta\ge 6$ by using elementary and smart combinatorial inequalities based on \citet{Wol97D}'s connected partition criterion.
+A typical study along this line is \citet{DSv20}'s conjecture that no tree with maximum degree~$\Delta$ at least $4$ is $e$-positive. \citet{Zhe22} confirmed it for trees with $\Delta\ge 6$ by using elementary and smart combinatorial inequalities based on \citet{Wol97D}'s connected partition criterion.
 Very recently \citet{Tom24X} took a giant step forward of solving the $\Delta=5$ case by making an intensive combinatorial investigation on the existence of certain connected partitions.
 His method also works for spiders with $\Delta=4$.
 In contrast, no rule was known yet to determine whether a general spider of $3$ legs is $e$-positive, see \citet{WW23-DAM}.

-Such like cycles and trees, some graphs have simple structures, radical positions and wide applications in graph theory, though they are not unit interval in general. \citet{WZ24X} developed a composition method and confirmed the $e$-positivity of hat graphs, which include cycles and tadpoles; the same method was proved to be valid for spiders of the forms $S(4m+2,\,2m+1,\,1)$, see \citet{TWW24X}, which was a conjecture of Aliniaeifard, Wang and van Willigenburg, see \citet[Conjecture 6.2]{Zhe22}.
-This conjecture is the $n=2$ case of a more general $e$-positivity conjecture, for which the $n=1$ case is for spiders of the form $S(m,\,m-1,\,1)$.
-It can be confirmed by written its chromatic symmetric function as the sum of two $e$-positive symmetric functions, see \citet[Page 2681]{DFv20}.
+Like cycles and trees, some graphs have simple structures, radical positions and wide applications in graph theory, though they are not unit interval in general. \citet{WZ25} developed a composition method and confirmed the $e$-positivity of hat graphs as an application, which include cycles and tadpoles; the method was also proved valid for confirming the $e$-positivity of spiders of the forms $S(4m+2,\,2m+1,\,1)$, see \citet{TWW24X}.
+It was a conjecture of Aliniaeifard, Wang and van Willigenburg, see \citet[Conjecture 6.2]{Zhe22}.